 - Sacrament of Reconciliation: Before or after Mass or by appointment

-Everyone is welcome and encouraged to enjoy quiet time for rest and reflection in Our Lady of Mercy Chapel, which is open from 8 a.m. to 10 p.m.
+Everyone is welcome and encouraged to enjoy quiet time for rest and reflection in Our Lady of Mercy Chapel, which is open every day from 8 a.m. to 10 p.m.

-Parking regulations: Freshman residents are not permitted to have any motorized vehicles on campus or within the city of Newport during the academic year, including motorized bicycles, scooters and mopeds.
-All upperclassmen must register their vehicles with the University and will be assigned parking in the vicinity of their residence halls.
+Parking regulations: First-year resident students are not permitted to have vehicles on campus or within the city of Newport during the academic year, including motorized bicycles, scooters and mopeds.
+All upper-level resident students must register their vehicles with the University and will be assigned parking in the vicinity of their residence halls.
 Learn more about Salve Regina's parking regulations.

-Parking permits: All motorized vehicles (including scooters) parked on Salve Regina property must have a valid permit.
+Parking permits: The vehicle registration process is open for the 2022-2023 academic year.
 All previously issued resident and commuter decals have expired.
-Students must register their vehicle online through the portal.
-The registration form is located in the User Account section of My Information.
-Commuter students are reminded to enter and update their local address when prompted.
+All motorized vehicles (including scooters) parked on Salve Regina property must have a valid permit.
+To register your vehicle online, log in to My Information.
+Click "Students," then click "Online Vehicle Registration Form" under User Account.
+Commuter students are reminded to enter or update their local address when prompted.

-The cost is $125 per year for undergraduate automobiles and motorcycles, $62 per year for graduate students and $75 per year for scooters, which will be automatically billed to the student account.
+The cost is $125 per year for undergraduate vehicles/motorcycles, $62 per year for graduate students and $75 per year for scooters, which will be automatically billed to the student account.

 RIPTA trolley: Free transportation is provided for students with a valid Salve Regina ID.
 Two RIPTA trolleys run simultaneously through campus.
 Monday through Friday, the outbound trolley leaves the Gateway Center for campus at 7:40 a.m., while the inbound trolley leaves from the corner of Ruggles and Bellevue avenues at 7:38 a.m. and then goes through campus.
 On Saturdays, the outbound trolley begins its route at 8:40 a.m., while the inbound trolley begins at 8:54 a.m.
 On Sundays, both trolleys begin their routes at 9:40 a.m.